 Why Choose Merrick Brock?

-We built our careers representing insurance companies.
-Now, we leverage that inside knowledge to advocate for those who need it most.
 At Merrick Brock, you don’t get passed off to a case manager or junior associate.
 You work directly with trial-tested attorneys who take your case personally.

 Our team: